 There is strong historical evidence that the horses came into the area with the Hernando de Soto Expedition (1539-1543).
 Free-roaming horses came into the area from various sources including American Indians (1800’s), Heritage Families and the U.S. Calvary (1940’s).
 Their progeny still roam this area today.

 The Commanders at Fort Polk come and go every couple of years.
 Previous Generals allowed the horses some even fought to preserve them, protecting the sanctity of the land, history and animals.
 It is grossly unfair that a temporary commander is making a permanent decision on the behalf of future generations.
 There is a very real possibility that some of the remote herds are of Spanish Mustang decent, and would be Federally protected and should not be managed to extinction.
 The population management of these horses can not be brute attack on their future ability to thrive and exist.
-Many methods of sterilization have been unsuccessful and even detrimental to the health and existence of these horses.
+Many methods of non-permanent fertility control have been unsuccessful and even detrimental to the health and existence of these horses.
 It is vital that this process is done with careful, conservative, scientific consideration.

 I am sure a portion of the 370,000 dollars could be used to repair fencing, implement new barriers such as cattle guards, provide sanctuary or assistance with relocation for some of the domesticated horses, these are just a few simple steps that could be taken to ensure soldiers lives are protected.
 Once that is done, addressing remaining herd population issues will be appropriate .